stratapp-ai/stratapp-ai.github.io/terms.md

 seo_description: 'These Terms apply to all visitors, users and others who access or use the Service. '
 feature_image: ''
+slug: ''

 ---
-Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the [https://stratapp.ai](https://stratapp.ai) website and the #stratapp applications (the "Service") operated by #stratapp Tradings Pty Ltd ("#stratapp", "us", "we", or "our").
+X Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the [https://stratapp.ai](https://stratapp.ai) website and the #stratapp applications (the "Service") operated by #stratapp Tradings Pty Ltd ("#stratapp", "us", "we", or "our").

 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.